 - Don’t drive when you’re drowsy.
 Fatigued driving has similar effects to drunk driving.
 Your judgment is impaired, your reactions slowed and your cognition impeded by drowsiness.
 Don’t plan to drive during late-night hours and try to pull over in a safe spot to rest if you find yourself feeling excessively drowsy behind the wheel.

-If you or a loved one has been in an auto accident in Bangor, Portland or anywhere in the state of Maine, please call Lowry & Associates at 1-800 999-5342, for a free case evaluation.
+If you or a loved one has been in an auto accident in Bangor, Portland or anywhere in the state of Maine, please call Lowry & Associates at 1-800 999-5342, or complete our contact form for a free case evaluation.